UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/instruments/sphere.rst

 * PSF cube of dimensions (Nwvs, y, x)
 * A fits table with information like parallactic angle and pupil offset
 * For IFS data, a wavelength array that provides the wavelegth solution

+The ESO SPHERE IFS pipeline produces similar files, with a parallactic angle FITS file replacing the FITS table described above.
+One should be able to follow the following tutorial, but replacing the four data products mentioend above with the corresponding products produced by the ESO pipeline.

 IFS Data
 --------